qgevoeco/Caldwell_turtle_nest-choice-predation/README.md

   - `RoundCat` character indicating which round (1-3) of the experiment in which each nest occurred.

+#### "site_latlon_DATA.txt" file

+A tab-separated text file consisting of:

+  - `Site` character string for the name of each study site.

+  - `siteAbbr` character string giving an abbreviated site name.

+  - `lat` and `lon` numeric latitude and longitude GPS coordinates.
+The Notasulga site intentionally has NA values to protect the privacy of the landowners.

+  - `streamCAT_comid1`, `streamCAT_comid2`, and ``streamCAT_comid3` integer Stream CAT stream segment unique identifiers.
+Where a site is between stream segments, multiple segments are attributed to the site and the average is taken.

+  - `Notes` character string with notes about the sites.

 ## Changes
 For ease of reference, an overview of significant changes to be noted below.
 Tag comments with commits or issues, where appropriate.